December 21, 2024

 “I think there tends to be a lot of focus on newer technology; technology that can go after solving some problems,” Brown said.
 “And I think for us, it was really important to highlight that, hey, there’s a lot of existing latent resources out there.”

 Renew Home was created by the merger of Google Nest Renew and OhmConnect, and it now runs the largest residential VPP in the country.
-More than 80 million households have installed electric heating and cooling systems, and water heating is increasingly done with electricity, Brown said.
+More than 80 million households have installed electric heating and cooling systems, and water heating increasingly is done with electricity, Brown said.

-“Those represent … an existing growing resource that, if tapped into correctly, really can provide a really meaningful, very low-cost way to support decarbonization and some of the load growth that we’re seeing on the grid,” Brown said.
+“Those represent … an existing growing resource that, if tapped into correctly, really can provide a meaningful, very low-cost way to support decarbonization and some of the load growth that we’re seeing on the grid,” Brown said.

 VPPs offer benefits over the grid-scale resources they compete with in that they are rapidly deployable, meet load where it exists and offer local economic, reliability and resilience benefits, the report says.